nf-core/website/markdown/developers/training_guide.md

 ### Bytesize talk

-There is no bytesize talk at present, but if you'd like present one, please make a suggestion on the [Slack #bytesize channel](https://nfcore.slack.com/channels/bytesize).
+There is no bytesize talk about how to create training materials at present, but if you'd like present one, please make a suggestion on the Slack [`#bytesize` channel](https://nfcore.slack.com/channels/bytesize).

 ### Walkthrough